The content of a tactile book depends on the child’s age, disability, level of development and experience.

 The “RESOURCES” section of Les Doigts Qui Rêvent website

-also includes advice, experiences of mediation with visually impaired children.
+This page also includes advice, experiences of mediation with visually impaired children.